nms-scribe/cosmopoeia/idea.md

     * According to [SQLite documentation](https://www.sqlite.org/autoinc.html), a key defined in this way is guaranteed not to be reused, and appears to be possible to represent insertion order, as long as no parallel transactions are occurring, which I do not allow in the same instance of the program.
     * According to tests, at least sometimes, when iterating through features, the features are returned from the database in fid order.
 I do not believe that this is guaranteed by any mechanism from gdal or sqlite.
     * According to tests, a rust hashmap does not iterate over items in entry order.
 For this reason, I use a special map that iterates in fid order.
 This attempts to make it more likely that random operations with the same seed are always reproducible with the same input.
+[ ] Set up private github repository for now.
+[ ] Turn on #![warn(clippy::cargo_common_metadata)] and fix those warnings
 [ ] Figure out how to compile and deploy this tool to various operating systems.
 At least arch linux and windows.
+(There are cargo-aur and cargo-deb crates, maybe there's a cargo-msi for windows?)
+[ ] Make the github repository public.
-[ ] Announce beta release on Blog, Mammoth, Reddit (AFMG list, imaginarymapping, a few other places), and start updating those places when changes are made.
+[ ] Announce beta release on Blog, Mammoth, Reddit (AFMG list, imaginarymapping, maybe the rust forums?), and start updating those places when changes are made.
 [ ] Put the Post-Release Tasks into issues on github
-[ ] Improved, Similar-area voronoization algorithm vaguely described above [ ] Improved climate generation commands
-[ ] Some additions to `gen-civil`, or perhaps another command:
-    [ ] `gen-civil-roads`
-    [ ] `gen-civil-trails`
-    [ ] `gen-civil-ocean-routes`
-    [ ] Update `gen-civil-town-details` so that the population of towns are effected by connection to roads [ ] Improved people and culture generation commands if I can think of anything...
-[ ] `regen-*` commands
-    [ ] Based on what is done in `gen-people` and some other things, but keep things that shouldn't be regenerated. -- Do I want to allow them to "lock" things?
-This almost has to be the same algorithms that I'm using.
-In which case, do I really need this?
-The only way this would be useful is if I could lock, because otherwise you could just continue.
-[X] `dissolve` commands
-[X] `genesis` command and `genesis-heightmap` Which does everything.
-[ ] Also a `regenesis` command that will let you start at a specific stage in the process and regenerate everything from that, but keep the previous stuff.
-This is different from just the sub-tasks, as it will finish all tasks after that.
-[ ] `convert-image` command if I can't just use convert-heightmap

 The following additional tasks need to be triaged: